professortavares/techshot_poo2/backend/README.md

 Para atualizar as dependências do projeto, use:
 > pip install --upgrade --force-reinstall -r requirements.txt

+5. Para executar a API do backend, use:
+> uvicorn main:app --reload

-5. Para executar os testes de unidade, use:
+6. Para executar os testes de unidade, use:
 > pytest

 Para cobertura de código, use: